CleanCut/rusty_engine/scenarios/road_race.md

 <img width="1392" alt="screenshot1" src="https://user-images.githubusercontent.com/5838512/147838667-ea202119-77db-40b4-bdc1-404b27e9c5e8.png">

 ## Player input

 Let's look at the player input and store it for using to move the player later.
-This section is all done in your `game_logic(...)` function, which is called once every frame.
+This section is all done in your [game logic function](https://cleancut.github.io/rusty_engine/25-game-logic-function.html), which is called once every frame.

 1. Make a mutable variable `direction` of type `f32` and initialize it to `0.0`.
     1. `1.0` means up (positive `y` direction). `0.0` means not moving up or down. `-1.0` means down (negative `y` direction)